* Spot gold may fall to $1,316/oz - technicals

 * Silver off over 1-month lows

 * Platinum off 2-week lows hit Friday

-(Adds comment, updates prices) Feb 5 (Reuters) - Gold prices inched down on Monday after robust U.S. jobs data late last week potentially increased the chances of more U.S. interest rate hikes this year.
+(Adds comment, updates prices) Feb 5 (Reuters) - Gold prices inched up on Monday as declining equities lent support to the yellow metal even though robust U.S. jobs data potentially increased the chances of more interest rate hikes this year.

 Futures markets reacted on Friday after the jobs

-it touched $16.54, matching more than one-month lows hit on Friday.
-Silver fell 3.7 percent on Friday to its worst one-day decline since Dec.
+it touched $16.54, matching a more than one-month low hit on Friday.
+Silver fell 3.7 percent on Friday in its worst one-day decline since Dec.
 15, 2016.
-It also saw its worst week since week-ending July 7, falling 4.6 percent last week.
+It also saw its worst week since the week ended July 7, 2017, shedding 4.6 percent last week.

 Platinum rose 0.1 percent to $987.95, after touching